zzehli/gather/plan.md

 # tasks
  - [x] add simplified css module
- - [ ] modify message list bg color pior to any room
+ - [x] modify message list bg color pior to any room
+ - [x] enter to submit textarea and create room
+ - [ ] deploy with docker
+ - [ ] routing add to login and home page
  - [ ] cache chat room history to local
  - [ ] differentiate mine and others room
- - [ ] deploy with docker
  - [ ] list of users online
  - [ ] make a separate login system with firebase
  - [ ] message persistence with MongoDB